Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 By the end of this lesson we will cover:
 - the basics of UIViews
+- interface objects
 - CALayers
 - Subviews and Superview
+- Creating custom uiviews
+- loading Xibs from the bundle
 - UIViewControllers
 - UIWindows